Rupsa9647/MULTI_LINGUAL_CHATBOT/README.md

 ## Features

-- Upload multiple PDFs and process them into chunks.
+- Upload both scanned or digital PDFs and process them into chunks.
 - Embedding of chunks using Sentence Transformers.
 - FAISS-based semantic search.
 - BM25 keyword-based search.